 10 Key Tips for Writing an Effective Email Pitch

 The most important thing is to catch the journalist’s eye by creating a personalized email pitch that has to be written in an ineffective and professional PR manner.

 Writing a high-quality email is essential to effectively contacting the recipient.
-The standard structure is the subject line, welcome part, the body of the email, and call to action.
+The standard structure is the subject line, the welcome part, the body of the email and a call to action.
 Stick to these tips to get the desired results:

 Write an Outstanding Subject Line

 Publication editors and journalists receive so many content pitches per day that if they don’t recognize your name and if you don’t create a catchy subject line, your email might not be seen and opened at all.

 Think about this for a second: What would make you pay attention to your email from someone you don’t know?
 An attention-grabbing subject line is a must.
 A subject line that stands out from the other unopened emails.
 Your subject line should be straight to the point and offer a personal message to the receiver.
 Clear and concise for what you are requesting.
 It should not look like spam.